Sevval42/vulkan-compute-boilerplate/README.md

 # Vulkan Compute Boilerplate
 A Vulkan boilerplate that supports multiple **compute**shaders and iterative application.
-Right now, uniform-, storage- and image-buffers.
+Right now, uniform-, storage- and image-buffers are supported.

 ### Prerequisites
 - C++11 or later